simon-p-j-r/CsEAE/CsEAE/README.md

 # CsEAE (**C**o and **S**tructure **E**vent **A**rgument **E**xtraction)
-This is the implementation of CsEAE in the paper [One Small and One Large for Document-level Event Argument Extraction]
+This is the implementation of CsEAE in the paper [One Small and One Large for Document-level Event Argument Extraction] If you have any question about this work, feel free to contact 1354527247@qq.com (Jiaren Peng)

 ## Quick links